Windstream vs. Spectrum: Which Internet Provider Is Best for You?

 ---|---|---|---|---|

-**With autopay for 12 months.
+†With $5 Auto Pay for each month the customer is enrolled in AutoPay.
 Limited-time, non-transferable offer for residential customers that may not be combined with other promotions.
 Credit restrictions may apply.
 Subject to availability.

 Windstream Broadband Label available at: https://www.windstream.com/support/labels/